mjbots/moteus/docs/reference/configuration.md

 These have the same semantics as the position mode PID controller, and affect the current control loop.

-## `servo.default_velocity_limit` / `servo.default_accel_limit`
+## `servo.default_velocity_limit` / `servo.default_accel_limit` / `servo.default_jerk_limit`

 Limits to be placed on trajectories generated within moteus.
-If either is `nan`, then that limit is unset.
+If any is `nan`, then that limit is unset.
 The limits may also be overriden individually on a per command basis.
-The semantics of the limits are as follows:
+The semantics depend on which limits are set.

-- *Neither set (both nan)* In this case, position and velocity commands take immediate effect.
+- *Neither velocity_limit nor accel_limit nor jerk_limit set (all
+  nan)*: position and velocity commands take immediate effect.
 The control position will be initialized to the command position, and the control velocity will be set to the command velocity.
-The control position will advance at the given velocity indefinitely, or until the command stop position is reached.
+The control position will advance at the given velocity indefinitely, or until the command stop position is reached.  `jerk_limit` is ignored in this regime.

-- *Either set*: If x_c is the command position, v_c is the command velocity, and t is the time from receipt of the command, the semantics can be described as: "match the trajectory defined by x = x_c + v_c * t".

-  If the acceleration limit is set, the above is effected by commanding accelerations of either [-accel_limit, 0, accel_limit].
-  If an acceleration limit is not set, then the velocity will change instantaneously.

-  If the velocity limit is set, then the intermediate velocities will obey "-velocity_limit < velocity < +velocity_limit".
-If it is not set, then the velocities may grow to arbitrary magnitude.
+- *jerk_limit set*: Acceleration follows a triangular or trapezoidal path.
+Velocity follows an S curve.

+- *accel_limit set*: If set, the acceleration is capped at the given value in either the positive or negative direction.
+If no jerk limit is set, then acceleration switches instantaneously between [-accel_limit, 0, and accel_limit].
+If a jerk limit is configured, then acceleration will follow a trapezoidal trajectory.

+- *velocity_limit set*: If set, then velocity is capped at the given value in either the positive or negative direction.
+If neither jerk nor acceleration limits are set, then velocity switches instantaneously between [-velocity_limit, 0, velocity_limit].
+If either jerk or acceleration limits are configured, they constrain changes in velocity.

-NOTE: This is limited internally to be no more than `servo.max_velocity`.
+NOTE: `velocity_limit` is limited internally to be no more than `servo.max_velocity`.

 ## `servo.inertia_feedforward`